Lights Out (2016)

 Directed by David F. Sandberg

 Because that’s what the script is: dull.
 Written by Thing prequel, and Elm Street remake, scribe Eric Heisserer, there’s a real feeling of “that’ll do” about every line.
-The family dynamics almost work, since the actors have a very natural chemistry.
+The family dynamics almost work, since the actors have very natural chemistry.
 It’s just hard to care about them, given that their emotional arcs are such duds.
 Rebecca’s internal story sees her having to grow up and accept responsibility etc. But her rebellion is thinly conveyed through a combo of non-commitment to her sort-of partner and a few metal posters on the wall.
 She’s a boring protagonist in a film with little at stake.
-Nonetheless, she’s many times more engaging than Sophie whose mental illness (as Diana is very obviously meant to stand in for) sees her consistently reduced to a loopy burden for all the others.
+Nonetheless, she’s many times more engaging than Sophie whose mental illness (as Diana is very obviously meant to stand in for) sees her consistently reduced to a loopy burden for all those around her.
 Of course, it’s good to see a film where it’s a mother, rather than a kid, being haunted.
 Though it’d be even better to be invested in what happens to her.
 Regardless of their genre, the films that work best do so because of their drama and characterisation.
-Here we have outlines and a highly insensitive allegory that only gets worse the longer it goes.
+Here we have outlines and a highly insensitive allegory that only gets worse the longer it goes, leading up to what I’d call a reckless finale.

 To be fair, this is what I’d call ghost train horror, where it’s all about the immediate thrills, instead of a piece of sustained tension.
 But this doesn’t mean it should skimp on the foundations.
 In a saturated market of supernatural horrors, Lights Out is neither in the top half nor the bottom half – but square in the middle.
 This means that in terms of content, style and quality it’s halfway between Darkness Falls and The Babadook.
 I do fully believe that, with better collaborators, Sandberg may be one to watch.
 Still, until then we’ll be kept in the dark.